trwaters/dynamicalTI/index.md

 </video>

 ### Acknowledgements
-These simulations were run on the Pleiades supercomputer at NASA's Advanced Supercomputing facility under the HEC Program allocation SMD-20-10568625.
+These simulations were run on the Pleiades supercomputer at NASA's Advanced Supercomputing facility under the HEC Program allocation award SMD-20-10568625.
 We thank the [Athena++](https://github.com/PrincetonUniversity/athena-public-version/graphs/contributors) development team for maintaining this code.